-14. ANIMAL AND PLANT PRODUCTION
+12. ANIMAL AND PLANT PRODUCTION

-When animal or crop production is affected in a food emergency, the lead agencies for animal/and or plant production (NCDA&CS) will have the responsibility of coordinating with the lead agency.
-This coordination will consist of providing animal and plant production liaisons to the SEOC.
+When animal or crop production is affected in a food emergency, NCDA&CS will have the responsibility of providing animal and plant production liaisons to the State EOC.
 These individuals will monitor the animal and/or plant response, provide support as necessary, provide communication and coordination between the food response and the plant or animal response, and ensure proper activation of the appropriate animal or plant portions of the State EOP.